 From there this high-class breed made its way into the hearts of the rich, famous, and royal of the European upper class.
 Several queens throughout Europe were reported to have this small white companion as the royal lapdog for a good part of the 16th century.
 In true Maltese fashion, they were often spoiled.
 Some royal dogs had their own throne rooms and servants entirely dedicated to them.

 During the dark ages, things got a little dicey for this breed.
 In the 17th and 18th centuries Maltese were mixed with so many other types of dog breeds that the unique characteristics of the Maltese came close to disappearing.
 Why were they mixing them with other breeds….. in the hopes of getting him as small as possible even down to the size of a squirrel?

 Luckily for all us Maltese lovers it was the Chinese breeders who came to the rescue breeding a more refined Maltese and sending it back to Europe to progress in its development of a beautiful and luxurious breed.

 Fun Fact: Did you know that today in Korea one of the most popular dogs breeds is the Maltese.
 What is a Korean Maltese you may wonder?
 Click to find out.

 Modern History of the Maltese

 As the Maltese became popular in Europe there became stricter breeding standards.
-In the 1800’s Maltese’s were introduced in America and became very popular for their beautiful purebred white coat and their calm pleasant demeanor.
+In the 1800s Maltese were introduced in America and became very popular for their beautiful purebred white coat and their calm pleasant demeanor.
 Malteses are among the first dog breeds to be recognized by the American Kennel Club.
 The breed was introduced in 1877 as the Maltese Lion Dog.
-Now, this breed is well known and popular among the doggy world.
+Now, this breed is well known and popular in the doggy world.
 It’s commonly bred with other purebreds to make popular designer breeds.